FabienCoutant/SparkUp/TESTS_EXPLANATIONS.md

 :seven: We are refactoring our code:

 * The check that only the manager is able to call some functions will be used in several part of the contract.
-We then created a modifier that can be call easily :
+We then created a modifier that can be easily reused :
 ```
   modifier onlyManager(){
         require(msg.sender == manager, "!Not Authorized");